haumacher/phoneblock/README.md

 Nutze PhoneBlock live unter: https://phoneblock.net/ - keine Kosten, keine Zusatzhardware notwendig.

 # English Version
 The Spam-Filter for your Fritz!Box

 ## How does PhoneBlock work?

-PhoneBlock is a central address book with phone numbers of spam callers maintained by the PhoneBlock community.
-This address book is set up in your Internet router "FRITZ!Box" as a block list.
-As soon as a number is added to this block list, your FRITZ!Box will automatically reject callers with this number.
-The telephone remains mute.
+PhoneBlock is a central address book with telephone numbers of spam callers maintained by the PhoneBlock community.
+This address book can either be set up in your Internet router “FRITZ!Box” as a blacklist, or it controls the PhoneBlock answering machine.
+As soon as a number is added to this blacklist, either your FRITZ!Box automatically rejects callers with this number or the PhoneBlock answering machine picks up.
+The phone remains silent.

-If you still receive an unwanted call because the number is not yet in the block list, you can easily add the number to the block list in your FRITZ!Box.
-As soon as you have done this, your FrizBox will update the central PhoneBlock address bock and calls from this new number will be immediately rejected by all other  members of the PhoneBlock community.
+If you still receive an unwanted call because the number is not yet on the blacklist, you can simply add the number to the PhoneBlock address book of your FRITZ!
+As soon as you have done this, your FrizBox will update the blacklist and calls from this new number will be immediately rejected by all other members of the PhoneBlock community.

 ## What are the requirements?

-PhoneBlock works on a "landline" in combination with a "FRITZ!Box" internet router from AVM.
-It doesn't have to be the latest model, but you should check if the latest FRITZ!OS is installed on it (07.29 or newer).
-If this is not the case, check the [installation guide](https://phoneblock.net/phoneblock/setup.jsp) to see if your version already offers the necessary options.
+PhoneBlock can be used both for a “fixed network connection” and on a cell phone.
+When installing for the fixed network, either the blocklist can be imported into the Internet router (this requires a “FRITZ!Box” with FRITZ!OS 07.29 or newer from AVM), or the FritzBox answering machine can be registered on the Internet router, which always answers SPAM calls.

+When importing the block list directly into the router, only part of the block list can be used, as there is a size limit for phone books in the FRITZ!
+The FritzBox answering machine is better because it can use the entire block list.

-The only other thing you need is a PhoneBlock account, with which you can set up the phone block list in your FRITZ!Box.
+The only other thing you need is a PhoneBlock account with which you can set up the phone block list in your FRITZ!Box.

 ## Ready to get started?